rgoshen/landing_page/README.md

 # landing_page
 This is my first landing page.
+This uses HTML & CSS.

 User Story #1: My product landing page should have a header element with a corresponding id="header".